nikolakr7/StoryPin/README.md

 # StoryPin

-A web application for finding and sharing real-world experiences.
+A web application for newcomers/tourists to find and share real-world experiences.
 Instead of just searching for "restaurants," you can search for "first date" or "good_food" vibes.
+Then, you can see what others had to say about what you're looking for, through personal stories and photo collections.
+StoryPin lets you craft your trip itinerary around personal desires and genuine connection, all in one place.

 Live Demo: https://nikolakr7.github.io/StoryPin/